The 19 Most Valuable Pennies Ever Sold

 5) 1944-S Steel Lincoln Penny

 Value: In 2021, an MS66 specimen was sold for $408,000 at Heritage Auctions.
+NGC (Numismatic Guaranty Corporation) has professionally evaluated this coin at $1,204,971.

 4) 1943 S Lincoln Bronze Penny

-Value: in 2020, an MS63 was sold for $504,000 at Heritage Auctions.
+Value: In 2020, an MS63 was sold for $504,000 at Heritage Auctions.

-3) 1793 1C Wreath, Strawberry Leaf Cent
+2) 1793 1C Wreath, Strawberry Leaf Cent

-Value: in 2009, it was sold for $862,500 at Stack's Bowers auction.
+Value: In 2009, it was sold for $862,500 at Stack's Bowers auction.

 1) 1958 Doubled Die Obverse Lincoln Penny

 From the pure standpoint of the coin being a doubled die, this 1958 variety is quite impressive.
-The doubling is visible and recognizable to the naked eye in the obverse inscriptions IN GOD WE TRUST and LIBERTY, with doubling also evident upon closer inspection of the date.
+The doubling is recognizable to the naked eye in the obverse inscriptions IN GOD WE TRUST and LIBERTY, with doubling also evident upon closer inspection of the date.

-Value: As of January 22, 2023, Great Collections Auctions sold a PCGS MS65 Red extremely valuable penny for an impressive $1,136,250.
+Value: In 2023, Great Collections Auctions sold this extremely valuable penny for an impressive $1,136,250.
+As of 2025, the value is already around 1,140,000.

 Final Thoughts